defold/defold/scripts/docker/README.md

 # Run

-* Run the container (wit or withhout path specified)
+* Run the container (with or without path specified)

   defold$ ./scripts/docker/run.sh [./path/to/folder]